Liver Health

 When you read labels, remember that all of these are sugars: corn syrup, high-fructose corn syrup, glucose/fructose syrup, sucrose, glucose, fructose, dextrose, maltose, evaporated cane juice, cane sugar, beet sugar, maltodextrin, corn sugar, barley malt, caramel and carob syrup.
 If you see several of these on the same label, you know that the food is loaded with sugar!

 For people with moderate or severe liver disease, certain dietary restrictions may be necessary.
 A low-sodium diet is recommended for anyone who has advanced liver disease that has resulted in an abnormal accumulation of fluid.
-The more the salt intake can be reduced, the better the chances of avoiding this excessive fluid accumulation.
+The more that salt intake can be reduced, the better the chances of avoiding this excessive fluid accumulation.
 In general, liver experts recommend limiting sodium intake to only 500 to 1,000 mg daily.
 This will require reading food labels carefully.
-You will want to avoid most prepared foods, which are high in sodium, and choose more fresh foods, as they contain little sodium.
-Your doctor will be able to determine whether you need to restrict your sodium intake.
+You will want to avoid most prepared foods, which are high in sodium, and opt for more fresh foods, as they contain little sodium.
+Your healthcare provider will be able to determine whether you need to restrict your sodium intake.

 People who are co-infected with HIV and hepatitis C should avoid high levels of iron.
 Some iron is good but too much can cause iron overload.
 This is especially true for people who have had a liver biopsy that showed an abnormal accumulation of iron in the tissue.
 A daily intake of antioxidants may make iron less problematic.
 But since it is not known exactly when and in whom iron will be a problem, eliminating excessive iron from your diet appears to be a good idea if you are co-infected with HIV and hepatitis C.